janebmckenna/MIlestoneProject4/README.md

 - Purchase club gear
 - Review most recent news easily
 - See updated fixtures
+- Search for specific fixtures

+**Admins**

+I considered that there may be two types of admin for a site such as this.
+Community volenteers, coaches etc and then admin of the overall site.
+I wanted to create an easy UI for more casual administrators making it easy for them to administer everyday tasks on the site without utilising the built in Django admin.

 _As an admin of the site I want to be able to:_
+- Manage News (add, edit, delete)
+- Manage Fixtures (add, edit, delete)
+- Manage Players (add, edit, delete)
+- Manage Subs (add, edit, delete)